elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - {:.pr.i} Ah.
 I pity you, lost souls.
-The world's centuries over your cannibal youth, devoid of hope or despair.
+All the world's antiquity over your cannibal youth, devoid of hope or despair.

 - {:.sp} The Crowd.